Skip to Content

 In fact, this Estwing hammer drove me through some rhyolite to find some garnets on Ruby Mountain in Colorado.
 It’s easier to hit medium-sized loose stones with a flat edge because they have less of a tendency to roll away in that case.

-They have much other rockhounding uses.
+They have many other rock-hounding uses.
 They are very good for breaking down rocks to tumble or otherwise use.
 Though they don’t provide much accuracy, the force and stability can make up for this in some tasks.

 Most rockhounds recommend having both a hammer and a chisel so you can perform both functions on your searches.